Double-descent curves in neural networks: a new perspective using Gaussian processes: Preliminaries

-A very useful tool to manipulate spectral measures is the Stieltjes transform, a notion from complex analysis.
-For a measure $F$ supported on the real interval I, the Stieltjes transform is given by:

-There is a one-to-one correspondance between measures and their Stieltjes transforms, as per the inversion formula \cite{geronimo}:

-A sufficient condition to have weak convergence of measures is to have pointwise convergence in their Stieltjes transforms \cite{geronimo}.
+We study weak convergences (convergences in distribution) of spectral measures to nonrandom measures \cite{geronimo}.
+A useful tool to manipulate spectral measures is the Stieltjes transform; for a measure $F$ supported on the real interval I, the Stieltjes transform is given as follows for each $z \in \mathbb{C}-I$: $S_F (z) = \int_I{\frac{d F(\lambda)}{\lambda - z}}$.
+There is a one-to-one correspondence between measures and their Stieltjes transforms, as per the inversion formula \cite{geronimo}: $F(x) = \lim_{y \to 0^+} S_F (x + i y)$ for $x \in I \setminus \{0\}$.
+A sufficient condition for weak convergence of measures is to have pointwise convergence in their Stieltjes transforms \cite{geronimo}.